YakMan101/contract-generator/README.md

 }
 ```

-3. Add these files to the gitignore.
+3. Add these `.json` files to the gitignore.

+# Generating Letters